luolingqi/Human_WES_Somatic_TumorOnly_Pipeline/README.md

-> The **`primary analysis`** was built on top of both **GATK Best Practice** for somatic calling and a high performance Tumor-only variant calling algorithm, **SomVaRIUS**.
+> The **`primary analysis`** was built on top of both **GATK Best Practice** for somatic calling and a high performance Tumor-only variant calling algorithm, **Mutect2**.
 The sample FASTQ files are aligned and called against the GRCh38 reference genome and its relevant resource bundle.
 The result set of variants are further manually filtered and VEP annotated to reach a clean, well function-annotated set.
 >
 > The **`secondary analysis`** performs downstream summary analysis with the annotated callset.
 Before its operation, ***RESEARCHERS*** need to *MANUALLY* prepare 3 ***MANIFEST FILES*** to define the analytical scope for 1) `variant comparison by type`; 2) `variant allele frequency (VAF) plot`; 3) `mutation signature`.
 The template for these manifest files can be found in the tables shown below.
 A R script summarizes all the secondary analysis outputs and generates a markdown notebook with tables and plots of the final results.